 For those using the mobile webapp for on-the-go learning with your Docebo learning platform, there are some important upcoming changes that require close attention and preparation in order to make sure your learners’ experience isn’t interrupted.
 This article outlines everything you need to know about the upcoming end of life date for the mobile webapp.

-In case you still have questions, reach out to Docebo’s Help Desk Team or your Customer Success representative through the Communication Center.
+In case you still have questions, reach out to Docebo’s Help Desk Team or your Customer Experience representative through the Communication Center.

 When will the mobile webapp version of the platform no longer be accessible?